Tidinest

 Dashboard

-The home screen offers a clear, visual overview of all app features — calendar, tasks, meals, lists, and more — allowing the whole family to navigate and stay organised from one central screen.
+The home screen gives a clear and visual overview of all app features, helping the user quickly view the daily schedule and navigate from one central screen.

 Daily, weekly, monthly overview

-The calendar provides flexible daily, weekly, and monthly views with color-coded events, helping users easily coordinate short- and long-term plans across all family members.
+The shared calendar offers daily, weekly, and monthly views with color-coded events, making it easy for families to coordinate plans and activities.

 Meal planner

-The Meal Planner helps families simplify weekly food planning by combining scheduling and recipe organisation in one place.
+The meal planner helps families to plan their weekly meals by combining recipes and schedules in one space.

 Lists